-Cha Eun Woo and Moon Ga Young have both delivered ample romance for their love tale.
-They captured the awkwardness, the highs, the lows and the reassuring pushes for them to seal the love they both deserve.
+Cha Eun Woo and Moon Ga Young have both delivered ample romance in their love tale.
+They captured the awkwardness, the highs, the lows, and the reassuring pushes for them to seal the love they both deserve.

 Meaningful Messages About Youth Problems

 Su-ho and Ju-kyung’s inner problems have been discussed with the intention to spread awareness of young people’s mental stress.
 A lot of drama lines in the series push contemplation on the agonizing peer pressure that some young people can’t take on their own.

 That people who might stumble on this drama might be needing at the moment in case they are in the same situation.
 Additionally, it also highlights the challenges youth face while confronting life realities amidst growing up as an adult.
 It also raised awareness among parents about problems their children might be struggling to open up about.

 Admittedly, True Beauty takes the usual elements of youth drama like school bullying and family pressure to obtain high grades.
 But those side stories did not take over the storyline.
 It was funneled to capitalize on the series-winning spots such as friendship and young love.

 Presenting youth problems at a nice pace, the series was able to execute its healing intention by targeting young people.
 That was specifically achieved in how Soo-jin reconnects back to her friends.
 It emphasized the usually overlooked virtues youth of today struggle to have – acknowledging mistakes and understanding how forgiveness is two-way.